 To ensure success of your hybrid app, it is essential that we understand the product and the business model behind it.
 A product is developed quickly, but a customer-centric solution requires more than good development.

 We will prepare our offer for the implementation of the jointly developed concept, after which the development by our team in Munich can begin.
 A dedicated project manager ensures short feedback loops.

-In close coordination with you, the design phase will begin, providing you with high-resolution .psd files that define the look and feel of your app.
-After your acceptance of the designs, we will proceed with further development.
+In close consultation with you, we begin the design phase by providing you with high-resolution .psd files that define the look and feel of your app.
+After your approval of the designs, we proceed with further development.